mvolkmann/blog/src/swift/swift-ui.md

 ### Canvas / Preview

 The Canvas area displays Previews of the UI running outside of a simulator.
 To hide/show the Canvas area, select Editor ...
-Canvas.
+Canvas or press cmd-option-return.
 If Preview isn't running inside the Canvas area, press the "Resume" button at the top to start it.